 To start, vitamin C helps reduce complexion concerns like dullness, uneven skin tone, acne scars, and texture.
 “Vitamin C is an essential part of skin health.
-It’s an antioxidant and a critical factor for collagen synthesis,” Dr. Hadley King, M.D., F.A.A.D., a clinical instructor of dermatology at the Weill Medical College of Cornell University, tells TZR.
+It’s an antioxidant and a critical factor for collagen synthesis,” Dr. Hadley King, a clinical instructor of dermatology at the Weill Medical College of Cornell University, tells TZR.
 Underneath the skin, vitamin C decreases photodamage (a fancy word for dark spots) and is essential for healing wounds.
 “It also protects the skin from free radicals from sources like pollution,” she says.
-With regular and correct use, you’ll see noticeable results like brighter skin and fading dark spots that resulted from UV radiation.
+With regular and correct use, you’ll see noticeable results like brighter skin and fading dark spots.

-Next, take a look at retinol — it still holds the title as beauty’s miracle ingredient.
+Next, there's retinol — it still holds the title as beauty’s miracle ingredient.
 Like vitamin C, retinol has some coveted benefits: It can heal cystic acne, get rid of dark spots, soften wrinkles, and lighten hyperpigmentation.
 “Retinoids are vitamin A derivatives that work by binding to retinoic acid receptors, which then act as transcription factors and affect gene expression,” King explains.
-They increase the turnover of skin cells, reduce the tendency of cells and keratin debris to clump together and clog up pores, increase collagen production, and decrease discoloration, King notes.
+In layman's terms, they increase the turnover of skin cells, reduce the tendency of cells and keratin debris to clump together and clog up pores, increase collagen production, and decrease discoloration, King notes.

 Previously, doctors thought that the acidic pH needed for vitamin C absorption contributed to the degradation of retinol, according to King.
 But new "studies show that combining retinol with vitamin C or another antioxidant may help stabilize it,” King says.